List of Anglican churches

 This is a list of Anglican churches that are notable as congregations or as church buildings or both.

 The Anglican Communion is an international association of churches consisting of the Church of England and of national and regional Anglican churches (and a few other episcopal churches) in full communion with it There is no single "Anglican Church" with universal juridical authority as each national or regional church has full autonomy.
 Some of these churches are known as Anglican, such as the Anglican Church of Canada, due to their historical link to England (Ecclesia Anglicana means "English Church").
 Some, for example the Church of Ireland, the Scottish and American Episcopal churches, and some other associated churches have a separate name.

 In the United States the Episcopal Church, also known formally as the "Protestant Episcopal Church in the United States of America", is the Anglican church; it separated from the Church of England following the American Revolution.
 In Scotland the Episcopal Church is also the name for the Anglican church.

-Architect Richard Upjohn advocated the use of Carpenter Gothic style for rural Episcopalian churches in the United States through his 1852 pattern book Rural Architecture, and there are numerous examples.